 The deposit of any type of waste material that is less than 200 litres is also unlawful and penalties apply.

 Brisbane City Council classes items left on a footpath, (outside of organised collection days) or outside a charity bin or shop, as illegal dumping.

-You can report illegal dumping however your safety in a situation where someone may be illegally dumping is very important to us.
+You can report illegal dumping.
+Your safety in a situation where someone may be illegally dumping is important to Council.
 Do not:

 - approach the vehicle or individuals who are illegally dumping

 - let the illegal dumpers know you are there

 Every year, Council spends half a million dollars of ratepayers' money on cleaning up illegally dumped waste.
 Even more money is spent on fixing infrastructure and natural areas impacted by dumping.
 Dumpsites can lower property values and also attract other illegal activities.

 Illegal dumping causes chemical and physical pollution in our neighbourhoods and waterways.
 It also spreads pests and weeds, including fire ants and lantana.
 Even dumping old furniture is a problem because it may encourage others to dump more dangerous waste.